Constructive Dismissal & Wrongful Termination

 How is a wrongful dismissal different from constructive dismissal?

 Constructive dismissal is a type of wrongful dismissal.
 While many wrongful dismissal claims involve a clear and direct decision by the employer to end the employment relationship, a constructive dismissal claim alleges that the employer’s conduct shows the employer’s intention to no longer be legally bound by the employer-employee relationship.
 This conduct can involve a single incident (e.g., an unpaid suspension) or multiple incidents (e.g., a series of reorganizations taking away an employee’s staff or prestige in the business).
-These changes can range from subtle changes to situations are where the employer is trying to bully or push the employee to quit the job without dismissing the employee.
+These changes can range from subtle changes to situations where the employer is trying to bully or push the employee to quit the job without dismissing the employee.

 Constructive dismissal is a fact-focused exercise.
 It requires the careful gathering of the evidence and judgment in determining what will be persuasive to a court or tribunal hearing the case.
 At Hutchison Oss-Cech Marlatt we have years of experience assisting employees to evaluate claims of constructive dismissal and we have years of experience advising businesses about changes to their organization to avoid constructive dismissal claims.
 As a result, we have a team of lawyers that can give you guidance on claims of constructive dismissal, which arise in many of the following situations:

-- Reorganizations and restructuring of the business
+- Reorganization and restructuring of the business

 - Suspension or discipline of employees